guardian/mobile-n10n/docs/architecture/03-postgresql-upgrade.md

 Advantages:
 1. Minimal downtime
-2. Prepare an empty Postgresql 13 database beforehand
+2. Prepare an empty Postgresql 13.6 database beforehand
 3. The initial 5-min downtime on notification can be avoided by setting up a temporary database to serve breaking news tool
+4. Use Postgresql 13.6 directly (rather than 13.4)

 Disadvantages:
 1. More sophisticated operations